agama-project/agama/doc/auto_storage.md

 be between those thresholds.
 If the maximum is omitted or set to `null`, the device will grow as much as possible, taking into account the available spaces and all the other specified sizes.

+It is also possible to specify "current" as a minimum or maximum size limit for partitions and logical volumes that already exist in the system (so "current" can only be used for device specifications that contain a `search` section).
+The usage of "current" and how it affects resizing the corresponding devices is explained at a separate section below.

+If the size is completely omitted for a device that already exists (ie. combined with `search`), then Agama would act as if both min and max limits would have been set to "current" (which implies the partition or logical volume will not be resized).

-The third option is to use the string "default".
-That means Agama will decide the size based on the mount point and the settings of the product.
+On the other hand, if the size is omitted for a device that will be created, Agama will decide the size based on the mount point and the settings of the product.
 From a more technical point of view, that translates into the following:

  - If the mount path corresponds to a volume supporting `auto_size`, that feature will be used.
  - If it corresponds to a volume without `auto_size`, the min and max sizes of the volumes will be